- The average cost of home insurance in Virginia is $924 per year for a policy with $250,000 in dwelling coverage.

 Outside of the standard home insurance coverage types, Virginia homeowners may particularly benefit from endorsements or separate policies that account for the state’s storm-prone damages.

 - Windstorm insurance: Hurricane damage is generally included on standard home policies, but insurers in coastal states like Virginia provide the coverage with a windstorm deductible separate from your dwelling deductible for tropical storms named by the National Hurricane Center.
-According to the Insurance Information Institute (Triple-I), a hurricane deductible is typically 1% to 5% of your home’s insured value and is deducted from your property claim when suffering a named storm loss.
+According to the Insurance Information Institute (Triple-I), a hurricane deductible is typically 1 percent to 5 percent of your home’s insured value and is deducted from your property claim when suffering a named storm loss.

 - Extended replacement cost value: Because Virginia has frequent storms, purchasing an endorsement for extended replacement cost could help ensure you are not underinsured if storm damage results in higher reconstruction costs than your home’s insured value.
 Most insurers allow you to choose a percentage you would like your coverage extended to above your dwelling coverage limit.